-Seagrass 'planting units' are transplanted into field sites in the Indian River Lagoon.
-Over time, these restored seagrasses will grow and expand returning the meadows to our waters.
-Within our first year of restoration (2016) we have restored over 350 sq. ft. with approximately 3500 shoots with the help of numerous volunteers!
+The FOSTER program relies on community-based restoration efforts to restore seagrass habitat.
+Volunteers collect stranded seagrass fragments that have washed ashore and grow them out in our seagrass nursery.
+After sufficient growth, seagrasses are fixed into 'planting units' for restoration by staff and volunteers, which are then transplanted into the Indian River Lagoon.
+Over time, these restored seagrasses will grow and expand, returning the meadows to our estuarine waters.
+Within our first year of restoration (2016) we restored over 350 sq. ft., with approximately 3,500 shoots with the help of numerous volunteers!

 The success of the FOSTER program relies on extensive volunteer support and community engagement.
 Interested in becoming a volunteer?
 Click HERE!